hayalweiss/TestProject/README.md

 ## Table of Content

 The application has three pages:
-The first page name is home Contains an introduction.
+The first page name is 'home' Contains an introduction.
 The second page name is 'Counter Convert':Contains a conversion component between currencies and is calculated according to a selected quantity.
 The third page name is 'About':Contains all search results history In addition, there is a top menu that accompanies the entire project